Great family portraits are like families themselves:

 A lot of photographers don't put prices on their website.
 Why?
 I'm guessing the same reason snooty bistros don't show prices on the menu.
 "If you have to ask..." right?

-I get it.
-Life with kids is crazy enough without adding a field-trip to the "Land of Forced Smiles", keeping white shirts clean, and having some guy popping a flash in your face every six seconds
+I get it... believe me.
+Life with kids is crazy enough without forced smiles, clean shirts, and having some guy popping a flash in your face every six seconds

 Don't sweat it.